michelegranatiero/Covid-Simulator/README.md

 This is my first java project for a universiy course to simulate the covid virus spreadness among people.

-You can specify different parameters before starting the simulation (with some bounds) and choose different strategies to "restrict" the virus effects.
+You can specify different parameters before starting the simulation (with some bounds) and choose different strategies to try to "restrict" the virus effects.

 The gui is created with Java Swing.